joshunger/public/frontend-development-2017-year-in-review.md

 - http://data.stackexchange.com/stackoverflow/query/775616/2017-reason-trend#graph
 - https://trends.google.com/trends/explore?q=reasonml

+# Ok, who has some any 2017 year in review news?
-# Does anyone have any predictions for 2018?
+# Ok, who has some any predictions for 2018?

 ## Other stuff
 - https://caniuse.com/#feat=link-rel-preload